bohdanchiKk/services/README.md

 # Doc

+How to Start the System

+To start the system, use Docker Compose to build and run the microservices.
+Follow these steps:

+    #Clone the repository
+    #docker-compose up --build

+This command will build the Docker images for the microservices and start them up.
+Once the services are up and running, you can interact with them via their exposed REST APIs.

 System Overview

 The system is composed of five microservices, each with a specific role to play in handling client requests, processing data, and storing information.
 These services are: